Coin problem: Wilf's conjecture

 where $g$ denotes the number of all non-representable positive integers.
 In 2015, an asymptotic version of this was proven by Moscariello and Sammartano.

 Frobenius numbers for special sets

 Arithmetic sequences

 A simple formula exists for the Frobenius number of a set of integers in an arithmetic sequence.
 Given integers a, d, w with gcd(a, d) = 1:

 The $n=2$ case above may be expressed as a special case of this formula.

-In the event that $a > w^2-3w+1$, we can omit any subset of the elements $a+2d, a+3d, ..., a+(w-3)d, a+(w-2)d$ from our arithmetic sequence and the formula for the Frobenius number remains the same.
+In the event that $a > w^2-3w+1$, we can omit any subset of the elements $a+2d, a+3d, ..., a+(w-3)d, a+(w-2)d$ from our arithmetic seq,e and the formula for the Frobenius number remains the same.

 Geometric sequences

 There also exists a closed form solution for the Frobenius number of a set in a geometric sequence.
 Given integers m, n, k with gcd(m, n) = 1: